gillerick/data-engineering-foundations/README.md

 |-----------------------------------------------------------|--------------------------------|
 | Efficiently organized                                     | Less organized                 |
 | Offers functionalities like search, replication, indexing | Offers minimal functionalities |

+#### 6.2.
+Types of Data

+**Structured Data:**  An example is a tabular data in a relational database.
+**Semi-structured data:**  This is a form of structured data but does not follow the tabular structure of data models associated with relational databases.
+It contains tags or other markers like key-value pairs to separate semantic elements and enforce hierarchies or records and feeds within the data.
+An example is JSON data.
+**Unstructured Data:** This could be photos or videos